Government & Government Services

 A Federal Mail, P. O. Box, Will Call, Business Account and Delivery Service

-Playhouse District Association
+Playhouse Village Association

 Phone: (626) 744-0340

-Fax Number: (626) 744-0347
+Fax: (626) 744-0347

 Contact: Brian Wallace

-The Playhouse District Association is devoted to enhancing the economic vitality of Pasadena's center for culture, commerce and community.
+The Playhouse Village Association is devoted to enhancing the economic vitality of Pasadena's center for culture, commerce and community.
 Founded over 20 years ago, we are funded largely by assesments in a property-based improvement district over 32 blocks in the heart of downtown Pasadena.
 The PDA manages special services inclding clean and safe programs, marketing and events, economic development, parking policy, and advocacy on behalf of property owners, businesses and residents.

 San Gabriel Valley Economic Partnership